 - 1. Women seeking and eligible for medication abortion with Mifeprex® and misoprostol up to 70 days' gestation as determined by the site - 2.
-Women age 15 or older - 3.
+Women age 15 or older (18 or older at Kaiser) - 3.
 English or Spanish speaking - 4.
 Written informed consent obtained from subject - 5.
-Ability for subject to comply with the requirements of the study, including being willing to go to the study pharmacy to obtain Mifeprex® within 48 hours and before passing the 70-day gestational age limit - 6.
+Ability for subject to comply with the requirements of the study, including being willing to go to the study pharmacy to obtain Mifeprex® within 48 hours and before passing the 70- day gestational age limit - 6.
+Willing to take misoprostol dosage via the buccal route of administration - 7.
 Willing and able to be contacted by email or telephone/text message